Design & Technology

 understand and apply the principles of nutrition and learn how to cook.

 At Pencoys, DT is taught over three half terms per year.
 Medium Term Planning (MTP) is supported by a ‘small steps in progression’ document for each unit.
 This ensures a progression in skills, knowledge and processes.

 In DT at Pencoys, we follow the Early Years Foundations Stages (EYFS) for F1 and F2 classes (with particular focus on the EYFS’s strands of ‘Understanding the World’ and ‘Arts and Design’) and the 2014 National Curriculum for KS1 and KS2.
 We have used the Design and Technology Association’s (DATA) scheme, ‘Projects on a Page’, as a basis for our long term plans and small steps.
-Where appropriate, DT projects link to class topics or science to enhance children's learning; however, more importantly, each project is carefully considered and planned to ensure that the DT principles outlined below are incorporated.
+Where appropriate, DT projects link to year group blocks of learning to enhance children's learning; however, more importantly, each project is carefully considered and planned to ensure that the DT principles outlined below are incorporated.
 (See Thinking Technically document, Crofty MAT)